Caroline Criado Perez: Harassment on social media

 This decision by the Bank of England resulted in numerous threats, including threats of rape and murder, made against Criado Perez and other women on Twitter from the day of the Bank of England's announcement in July 2013.
-At this point, Criado Perez said that she was receiving about 50 such threats each hour, and found somewhat inadequate the suggestion that she fill in an on-line form for Twitter detailing the behaviour she had experienced.
+At this point, Criado Perez said that she was receiving about 50 such threats each hour, and found somewhat inadequate the suggestion that she fill in an online form for Twitter detailing the behaviour she had experienced.
 At the height of the abuse, Criado Perez "lost half a stone in two days" and "couldn't eat or sleep".
 She commented later: "I don't know if I had a kind of breakdown.
 I was unable to function, unable to have normal interactions."

 While she felt it was taking over her life, Twitter at the time was assuming no responsibility for the content of tweets, merely advising users to contact the relevant authorities.
 Criado Perez said the campaign of abuse, provoked by a small issue, "shows it's not about what women are doing, not about feminism.
 It's that some men don't like women, and don't like women in the public domain."
 In her view: "Men get attacked because they've said or done something someone doesn't like, whereas women get attacked because they're visible."

 The Labour MP Stella Creasy, who had been involved with Criado Perez in the bank note campaign, was amongst those who suffered similar criminal harassment.
 A man and a woman were arrested towards the end of July.
 An on-line petition calling on Twitter to introduce a button to enable site users to report abuse had gained 110,000 signatures by 2 August.

 Criado Perez did not participate in the Twitter silence organised by Times journalist Caitlin Moran for 4 August to persuade the social media site to change its policies.
 "Sorry, but I won't be silenced by anyone", she said.
 Although she acknowledged that the boycott was a "mark of solidarity", she argued the need to "shout back" at trolls.
 On 3 August, Twitter's general manager in Britain, Tony Wang, announced a one-click option on all posts enabling users to easily report abusive tweets, and apologised to the women who had received abuse.